 Sex was the only avenue he knew to feel closer to her.

-Carl didn’t want to be known.
-He didn’t want to talk about himself.
-When he got home, we wanted to be left alone to have a few beers, watch the game, and chill.
-He felt that as long as he worked hard and provided for his family, he was doing his part in the marriage.
+Carl didn’t want to be known or talk about himself.
+When he got home, he wanted to be left alone to have a few beers, watch the game, and chill.
+He felt that as long as he worked hard and provided for his family, he did his part in the marriage.

 Amy’s contribution

-Amy met Carl when she was in high school.
-She saw him as the “strong silent type” and found him very physically attractive.
-But as her two children got older, she wanted and needed more connection.
+Amy met Carl in high school.
+She saw him as the “strong, silent type” and considered him physically attractive.
+However, as her two children grew older, she wanted and needed more connection.

-She tried to talk to him about “innocent” subjects to get him to talk.
+She tried to talk to him about “innocent” subjects to get him to open up.
 She asked him what his favorite movie was as a child.
 She remembers vividly where she was when she asked him.

 He whipped around and snarled at her, “What difference does it make, Amy?!
 Stop asking stupid questions.”
-It was at that moment, Amy told me, that she believed the marriage was over.
+At that moment, Amy told me, she believed the marriage was over.
 If he couldn’t answer an innocent question without becoming hostile, there was nothing she could do to change him.

 She suggested marriage counseling several times, but each time he refused.
-It was at that point that Amy began to pull away and focus on herself.
+At that point, Amy began to pull away and focus on herself.

 The weekend couples therapy retreat

 This couple chose an intensive couples therapy weekend.
 Amy entered as most walk-away wives do: guarded and defensive.
-She was expecting to be told to forget the past and try and reconnect.
+She was expecting to be told to forget the past and try to reconnect.

 Individual sessions